DoNotEatMe/DoNotEatMe/README.md

 Hi, I'm Igor.
 Nice to meet you here.

 Since 2017, I've been working in the gaming industry.
-I started in customer support and eventually progressed to the position of senior marketing manager.
+I started in customer support and eventually progressed to the position of team lead in marketing.
 Most of my work has revolved around the publishing of PC/Console games, giving me diverse experience in both social and technical aspects of publishing.

 In 2023, I made the decision to transition my career to become a UE C++ developer, a dream I've had since I was younger.
 Here, I'm compiling test cases I've created myself to showcase my experience in C++ and UE.